 Please be aware that since I was going on an internship, the company paid for my course and accommodation.
 Therefore, I will not be able to say anything about the costs of the program or the application.

-I did my STCW course in Brighton by a company called Seahaven.
+I did my STCW course in New Heaven by a company called Seahaven.
 You can check them out here.
 They do all the mandatory basic courses required by the most cruise companies as well as the extra courses such as crowd control.
 The company is run by ex-firefighters and sailors so they really know what they are talking about.
 While they take the material seriously, they are also teaching in a fun and interactive way so you really enjoy it.